Tax Rate Comparisons of Corporations vs Individuals

 Have you wondered if there is a benefit in terms of tax rates to being taxed at the personal rate as opposed to the corporate rate?
 The top personal rate is 35 percent (for income over $372,950).
 And the top corporate tax rate is also (effectively) 35 percent.
 So does it matter whether your business is taxed at the personal rate or the corporate rate?

-I looked at the corporate tax tables and assumed federal income taxes at the corporate rate and the personal rate for (a) single filers, (b) a married person filing jointly with a spouse, and (c) a married person filing as single.
-I also assumed that this person/couple had no other income and that the income was the total taxable income, after all, exemptions and deductions.
+We looked at the corporate tax tables and assumed federal income taxes at the corporate rate and the personal rate for (a) single filers, (b) a married person filing jointly with a spouse, and (c) a married person filing as single.
+We also assumed that this person/couple had no other income and that the income was the total taxable income, after all, exemptions and deductions.

 - Taxable Income $40,000: Single: $6,350 / Married filing Joint: $5,201 / Married filing Separate: $6,350 / Corporation: $6,000